Bipartisan Commission on Biodefense: A National Blueprint for Biodefense

-Major Problems Identified
+Major problems identified

-In the Blueprint for Biodefense report, the Commission said that almost no urgency within the federal government for dealing with the risk of a biological event existed.
+In the Blueprint for Biodefense report, the commission said that almost no urgency within the federal government for dealing with the risk of a biological event existed.

 The report stated that the government does not appear to take events related to biodefense seriously enough.
 One member stated, "The tragic saga of the death of Thomas Eric Duncan from Ebola Virus Disease (EVD) serves as a perfect demonstration of the shambolic state of biodefense in the United States in late 2014."
 Another estimated that the consequences of inaction on Commission recommendations would be that the report would serve as a "guidebook for placing blame."

-The Commission also noted that the federal government had also failed to update its practices and procedures as they relate to biological threats.
+The commission also noted that the federal government had also failed to update its practices and procedures as they relate to biological threats.
 For example, there is a system within the National Institutes of Health and Food and Drug Administration that would fast-track the approval of medical countermeasures in the event of a biological attack.
 However, during a hearing with the Senate Committee on Homeland Security and Governmental Affairs, Governor Tom Ridge stated that the fast-track process is obsolete.
 Page 52 of the report reads, "A systemic, risk averse culture has emerged that is stifling innovation.
 If this continues to evolve, progress on biodefense objectives will be curtained and the still nascent biodefence industry will have little incentive to participate."

 Another example is the practice of stockpiling vaccines against a biological agent.
 This practice is considered obsolete by some.
 Nation states and terrorist organizations are already able to "merge the toxic attributes of more than one agent."
 To replace vaccine stockpiles, the Panel recommended a "vaccines-on-demand approach."